global-121/121-platform/services/121-service/src/payments/fsp-integration/commercial-bank-ethiopia/README.md

 6. **TLS Certificate Handling**
     - To enable loading Certificate files via ENV-variables in the Azure App-Service Configuration needs to have set `WEBSITE_LOAD_CERTIFICATES=*`.
-    - In the Azure Potal, in the instance' App Service/Settings/Certificates the public key certificate (.cer) can be uploaded (and named).
+    - In the Azure Potal, in the instance's App-Service/Settings/Certificates the public key certificate (.cer) can be uploaded (and named).
 This will result in a "thumbprint", which will be used as the filename for the Certificate.
     - The location of the certificate needs to be set in the ENV-variable: `COMMERCIAL_BANK_ETHIOPIA_CERTIFICATE_PATH=/var/ssl/certs/<thumbprint>.der`.
 ## Conclusion